Anne Mackenzie (writer): The Net

 The book excited a strong interest in the Mission, and the hope that this might not die out led to Anne becoming the editor of a small missionary periodical called The Net, Cast in Many Waters; Sketches from the Life of Missionaries, or simply The Net, which would tell of the work going on there and elsewhere.
 From the Cape, Melanesia, Honolulu, India, and Madagascar, she could obtain simple and interesting letters, and through The Net, she both asked for and obtained money for Mission purposes.
 From 1866 to 1896, Anne served as the editor of The Net, and its collections.
 It was published in London by the SPG.
 Different friends undertook to receive subscriptions for special purposes, or else work, books, and articles of church furniture.
 Patterns of the kind of clothing required were supplied, and hints of what is needed for colonial pupils or natives, or the missionary’s own family.
 After The Net had existed for a year, her weak health, made it doubtful for some time as to whether the magazine could be carried on.
 For several years, a young nephew, who was like herself too delicate to live in Scotland, shared her home, and to some slight extent, her work.

 The collection for the Mackenzie Mission at length was sufficient for the foundation of a Bishopric, a work almost without example to have been accomplished by a single and not richly-endowed woman in feeble health.
 Her personal experience enabled her to perceive the best modes of helping missionaries, not only in their work, but their personal needs —- of education for their children, books, papers, all that could improve lives often hard and lonely.
 Her packages were very welcome.
 To one place, she sent an altar cloth; to the Melanesian deacon, a watch; to Cape Town, bits of dress to be bought by colonists’ wives; to India, various articles for Christmas trees; to a missionary’s wife, baby clothes; to another, presents for the chiefs.
 To some, she became counselor or the means of obtaining counsel on matters of church discipline and doctrine, while to outgoing clergy or sisters, she was a sympathizing adviser, able to prepare them for unsuspected stumbling-blocks or to inspire them by the example of her own devotion.

 One year, when spending the winter in Rome, she offered her services to the English Chaplain, and he gathered around her a class of the children of Englishmen employed there who were out of reach of religious instruction.
 Wherever she was staying in England, she liked to have a Sunday school class.
 She would give them their religious lesson, and then bring out her photographs and tell them of Natal and the Kafirs.
-So her life continued till fifteen years had past without "Charlie".
+So her life continued till fifteen years had passed without "Charlie".